 Ji’s questions got me thinking.
 What’s amazon’s choice?
 And how do we turn subjective opinion (I like product x) into objective x is better than y; or best of everything (best shaver!)?
 Like everyone else, I turned to Google for answers.

 And found out that Amazon choice label says nothing!
 At the time of writing, the px470 was Amazon’s choice for the search term “sony icd-px470 digital voice recorder.”
 That’s a really specific search term; and Amazon labeling the px470 as Amazon’s choice tells us nothing.
 My advice, ignore the amazon choice tag.

 The second was more of an essentialist question – that some products have sets of attributes that are necessarily to their identity and function that make them the “best” or better.
 But found out that our quest for the best is existential; our search (and consumption) for the best is what defines us – we are what we buy.
 That’s why we are always searching for better, best, because we want to be better or the best.
 We are not satisfied with good enough.

 But back to the choice between the ux560 and the PX470, is price a factor, is one better than the other?
 Yes and no. In some instances, you get what you pay for.
 So cheaper voice recorders are usually of inferior quality than more expensive ones.
 But I’ve come across a lot of instances where what I’d consider to be better products are cheaper than their counterparts.
-For instance, the PX470 is cheaper than the PX370, but the PX470 is a better recorder!
+For instance, when PX470 is cheaper than the PX370, but the PX470 is a better recorder!